Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Simulating Social Engineering Effect Mechanisms

 \subsection{Conversation Statistics}

-Incorporating the {\Datagen} framework, we generate a dataset consisting of 1,350 conversations, categorized into malicious (900 conversations with malicious intent in the attacker agent instructions) and benign (450 conversations with neutral intent in the instructions) interactions.
+Using the {\Datagen} framework, we generate a dataset consisting of 1,350 conversations.
+The dataset includes 900 malicious conversations (with malicious intent in the attacker agent instructions) and 450 benign conversations (with neutral intent in the instructions).
 The conversations are further divided based on the attacker roles: Funding Agencies (AF), Journalists (JO), and Recruiters (RE).
-Each scenario contains 100 malicious and 50 benign conversations per target information type, which includes Personally Identifiable Information (PII), financial sensitive information, and patents and trademarks.
-Moreover, Within each subset of conversations, 10 conversations per victim traits are represented, ensuring a diverse set of victim profiles.
+Each scenario contains 100 malicious and 50 benign conversations per target information type, which includes PII, sensitive financial information, and patents and trademarks.
+Moreover, within each subset of conversations, 10 conversations per victim trait are represented, ensuring a diverse set of victim profiles.
 Figure~\ref{fig:data_stat} illustrates the distribution of conversations, demonstrating the number of conversations across attacker roles, target information types, and victim traits.